Heritage Buildings and Civic Landmarks

-The Sky Tower is Auckland’s most recognisable landmark — a 328-metre telecommunications and observation tower in the heart of the CBD that has defined the city’s skyline since it opened in 1997.
-From its observation decks, visitors have panoramic views across the Waitematā Harbour, the Hauraki Gulf islands, the Waitākere Ranges, and the volcanic cones of the Auckland isthmus on clear days.
-The tower offers several viewing options — from an indoor enclosed observation level to a glass floor section and an open-air outer walkway — as well as the SkyWalk and SkyJump for those wanting a more active experience at height.
+The Sky Tower is Auckland’s most recognisable landmark, a 328-metre telecommunications and observation tower in the CBD that has defined the city’s skyline since it opened in 1997.
+From its observation decks, visitors enjoy panoramic 360-degree views across the Waitematā Harbour, Hauraki Gulf islands, Waitākere Ranges and volcanic cones on clear days, with visibility up to 80 kilometres.
+The tower offers enclosed observation levels with glass floor sections, plus the open-air SkyWalk and controlled SkyJump experiences for those seeking adventure at height.
+It also houses a revolving restaurant and serves as a telecommunications hub for the region.

 Practical Information